Rajshree: Personal life

 Rajshree is the daughter of acclaimed Indian filmmaker V. Shantaram and actress Jayshree, his second wife.
 Her brother Kiran Shantaram was a former Sheriff of Mumbai.
 She is of Marathi descent.
 Her father's side practiced Jainism.

 While shooting with Raj Kapoor in America for the film Around the World, she met American student Greg Chapman.
 The two married three years later, on 28 November 1967 in an Indian ceremony that lasted five days.
 She went with her husband to permanently live in America.
-They have one daughter and live in Los Angeles.
+They have one daughter Chandrika and live in Los Angeles.

-She has been living in America for the last 30 years running a very successful custom clothing business with her husband, while still maintaining her interest in films.
-She was an assistant director on Hack-O-Lantern, Tainted Love and Monsoon and has done narration on a children's video titled "Ashok By Another Name".
+She has lived in the United States for more than 30 years, where she and her husband have operated custom clothing business.
+She has also remained connected to film and media work, serving as an assistant director on Hack-O-Lantern, Tainted Love, and Monsoon.
+In addition, she provided narration for the children's video Ashok By Another Name.